Lhfvgbh/MergeSort/README.md

 * In case the output file already exist, it will be rewritten with the program execution.
 * To use more than 2 files for sorting split them with space.
 * The program won't sort one file passed as input argument, it will return the file as it is.
+* String sorting is case independent.
+* Empty strings are ignored for string sorting.

 The program do not guarantee the correct work in the following situations:
 * Less than 2 files are given as input parameters (one output file and one or more input files should be granted).